Clinical Services at Out Youth: How to Volunteer and Practicum/Internship Placements

 1. Complete the brief volunteer interest form on our website

-2. Attend a monthly open house (the second Sunday of each month at 4:00 PM) and/or arrange a meeting with the Program Coordinator and Clinical Services Director
+2. Arrange a meeting with the Program Coordinator and Clinical Services Director by emailing email@example.com

 3. After we mutually determine fit, you will be invited to complete a background check to begin as a volunteer in the drop-in space

 Time Commitment for Drop-in Mental Health Advocate: Wednesday OR Sunday nights, 4:30 - 8:30 PM, monthly or bimonthly.